 One great way to attract and retain hard-working employees is by offering insurance and benefits with low rates and premiums.
 The better the coverage and perks, the happier your employees will be, knowing that they can care better for themselves and their families.
 Make sure the plan you create with your insurance broker is satisfactory to your business and those working for it.

 Give our office a call to learn more about all that we have to offer.
 Discuss your options, and don’t hesitate to ask our licensed insurance brokers questions.
 They’ll help you carefully create the right plan to present to your employees.
 Once you are satisfied with the results, we will provide you with your FREE estimate!

 Are you looking for Missouri Group Health Insurance & Employee Benefits Plans?
 Click the quote button to get an instant quote.

 Missouri’s market for large group health insurance providers is complex.
-It might be difficult to find a provider that resonates with your needs since there are so many competing for the same customers.
+It can be challenging to identify a provider that matches your needs.
 The three largest health insurers in Missouri are Anthem Blue Cross Blue Shield, National General Benefits Solutions, and UnitedHealthcare.
 The health insurance provider you choose can determine how much you spend on your employees’ insurance, so choosing the best one is important.

-As well as a salary, employers provide employees with benefits in addition to their salary.
+Many employers provide employees with benefits in addition to their salary.
 Some of the most common employee benefits include life insurance, retirement plans, 401(k) plans, paid leaves, disability insurance, and medical insurance.
 Some employers may also provide other benefits to employees and their families, including vision and dental insurance, legal insurance, pet insurance, and college debt relief.